Select () or exclude () categories to narrow your recipe search.

 We all eat everyday, why not make it pleasant?
 The time, thought and effort put in cooking is an act of careing and love for our family and friends.

-I am thrilled to learn to get down to grass level and learn to cook things like snails or cactus or seaweed, which are uncommon to eat around here.
+I am really thrilled to learn to cook things like snails or cactus or seaweed, which are uncommon to eat around here.
 All the more so if I can find them in the nature myself.
+Protein is protein and I'm exicited to try anything, as long as it's a herb or herbivore I'm eating, not a carnivore.

 Only thing I will not have in my kitchen or galley, is margarine and other trans fats and I try to steer clear of other unnatural and processed products, as well.
 Artificial sweeteners are out, too.